Practical information & advice

 Endorsements for road traffic offences take 5 years to become spent under the Rehabilitation of Offenders Act 1974) (2.5 years if you’re under 18 at the time).

-Read our latest information and advice posts about motoring offences
+Read our latest news posts about motoring offences

 Here you’ll find links to various parts of this site where we have information and useful resources relating to motoring offences

 It’s important to know that motoring convictions often result in an endorsement on your licence.
 The changes to the Rehabilitation of Offenders Act in 2014 did not affect motoring endorsements, which still take five years to become spent.
 For more information:

 Yes.
 If you give your consent, they can access your licence through the DVLA’s Shared Driving Licence Service.
 For more information:

 It’s unlikely.
 Technically, a FPN for speeding is an offence under Schedule 2 of the Road Traffic Offenders Act 1988 and, in line with section 58 of that Act, the endorsement will be treated as having been given in court and is subject to the 5 year rehabilitation period.
 However, FPN’s are rarely recorded on the Police National Computer as part of ‘convictions and cautions’, which is what is used to determine what is disclosed on a basic check.
 For more information:

 Not necessarily.
 The length of time that motoring offences stay on your licence is governed by road traffic legislation which is entirely separate to the time it takes for it to be spent under the Rehabilitation of Offenders Act.
 For more information:

 Mainstream insurers will ask about motoring convictions for motor insurance.
 That means that until your conviction becomes spent, you may need to use the services of an insurance broker.
 For more information: